DemocracyEarth/community./Partner-Anti-Harassment-Policy.md

 ## Democracy Earth Foundation
 # Partner Code of Conduct and Anti-Harassment Policy (Required)

-All Democracy Earth Foundation events including staff, presenters, and attendees are held to a Code of Conduct and Anti-Harassment Policy  (github link here)
+All Democracy Earth Foundation events including staff, presenters, and attendees are held to a Code of Conduct and Anti-Harassment Policy.

 We expect that any DEF Ambassador, community member or partner using the Democracy Earth Foundation brand, resources and/or receiving funding from Democracy Earth Foundation offer a Code of Conduct and Anti-Harassment Policy to their members and event participants.